-The Bishop Mackenzie International Schools (BMIS) The Bishop Mackenzie International Schools (BMIS) is an international, coeducational, day school, which offers an educational program from kindergarten through grade 12 for pupils of all nationalities.
-The school year comprises of three trimesters extending from mid-August to early December, from early January through late March, and early April to late June.
+The Bishop Mackenzie International Schools (BMIS) is an international, coeducational, day school, which offers an educational program from kindergarten through grade 12 for pupils of all nationalities.
+The school year comprises of two semesters extending from mid-August to early December, from early January through to mid-June.

 Organization: The school operates as a not-for-profit trust under Malawi law, governed by a board of trustees elected from among the parents.